jsmarier-courses/midterm-project-juyugoodwin/mpad2003_midterm_ju-yugoodwin.md

 First, I had to get the data.
 So I downloaded the CSV file and created a [new Google Sheets document](https://docs.google.com/spreadsheets/d/16TlAe4n38UvMbDcZgShybguWw8TvqVGhljz7YhPRdwQ/edit?usp=sharingto) put it in.
 Then in the new document, I imported the dataset by clicking on "File", found in the top right corner.
 Then I hit import.
 After clicking on import, the following page will pop up.
 Then you hit on upload.

 ![alt text](<Screenshot 2024-11-04 194910.png>)<br>
-*Figure 1: The "Import file" prompt on Google Sheets.*
+*Figure 1: The "Upload" button on Google Sheets to import a file.*

 Once you hit upload, all your files will pop up.
 That's when you click on the CSV file.
 It should then automatically import it.

 ![alt text](<Screenshot 2024-11-04 194942.png>)<br>
-*Figure 2: The "Import file" prompt on Google Sheets.*
+*Figure 2: The downloads in your file explorer.*

 After uploading it, the document should look like this:

 ![alt text](<Screenshot 2024-11-04 191726.png>)<br>
-*Figure 3: The "Import file" prompt on Google Sheets.*
+*Figure 3: The 2024 Service Requests dataset after you import it*

 In this dataset, there are 274310 rows and 11 columns.
 At first glance, the data looks clean.
 The elements in each section seem to keep the same template and form of organization.